-Peninsula de la Magdalena – a green hill located between the Old Town and Sardinero beache.
-The palace on the top of the hill is very impressive though not that old, it was built in the beginning of the 20th century.
-It is surrounded by a lovely park that borders with the sea and the beaches.
-At the extreme point of the peninsula you can find a lighthouse – Faro de la Cerda.
+Peninsula de la Magdalena – a green hill located between the Old Town and Sardinero beach.
+The palace on the top of the hill is very impressive though not that old, it was built at the beginning of the 20th century.
+It is surrounded by a lovely park that borders the sea and the beaches.
+At the extreme point of the peninsula, you can find a lighthouse – Faro de la Cerda.

 Modern Santander.
 The Centro Botín – a modern spaceship-looking building that hosts permanent collection and exhibitions of contemporary art.
-The Maritime museum of Cantabria – for those who likes marine life and everything related to it e.g. geology, shipbuilding etc.
+The Maritime Museum of Cantabria – for those who like marine life and everything related to it e.g. geology, shipbuilding, etc.

-What was a real pity in Santander is that the Camino goes out of the city through residential areas and turns inland from the city instead of following the coast.
+It is a real pity that from Santander the Camino goes out of the city through residential areas and turns inland instead of following the coast.
 There is a beautiful walking trail that runs from Santander past several beaches and bays, Ruta Costera de Santander from the lighthouse of Cabo Mayor.
 Next time when we come here we’ll definitely do that walk.